grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/01 browser/close.md

 Closes the browser and all of its pages (if any were opened).

-The [Browser](/javascript-api/k6-experimental/browser/browser-module/) object cannot be used anymore and is considered disposed of.
+The [browser module API](/javascript-api/k6-experimental/browser#browser-module-api) cannot be used anymore and the browser is considered disposed of.

 ### Example